pandolia/easy-service/readme.eng.md

 Unfortunately, making a program that can be registered as a system service is not an easy task.
 First, the propgram must be an executable binary, so you can't write it with script language like Python or virtual machine language like Java.
 Second, you must write it in accordance with the format of Windows Service Program, which is complecated.
 Refer to [MS official document](https://code.msdn.microsoft.com/windowsapps/CppWindowsService-cacf4948) to see how to make a Windows Service Program.

 [EasyService](https://github.com/pandolia/easy-service) is a small tool which can register normal program as a system service.
-It's only 16KB.
+It's only 25KB.
 You can write your program in normal way with whatever language you like, and register it as a system servie, then it will be started automatically after system booting, runs permanently in the background, and keeps runnning even after you logout the system.

 If you need to deploy website server, api server or other server that runs permanently in the background in Windows, EasyService will be a very usefull tool.

-### System Requirement
+### Setup

-EasyService requires .NetFramework 4.0 (which is already installed in most Windows distributions).
-Try to run [worker/sample-worker.exe](https://github.com/pandolia/easy-service/raw/master/worker/sample-worker.exe), if it runs normally, then .NetFramework 4.0 is installed in your system.
+Download [the source and binary of EasyService](https://github.com/pandolia/easy-service/archive/master.zip), extract it.
+Then right click ***bin/register-this-path.bat*** , run with Administrator to add the path of ***bin*** directory to system path.
+Or add it manual.

+Reopen My Computer, open a terminal somewhere, run command ***svc -v*** to check whether the installation is successful.

 ### Usage